WesDH/MasterMindGame/readme.md

-MasterMind, a puzzle solving game in development for summer 2021.
+MasterMind, a puzzle solving game.

 Instructions: There are 4 randomly chosen colors on the top row (hidden).
 1) The other 10 rows are the amount of turns you have to correctly guess the colors and their correct position.